kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

     - Next, add a scale via "Arrange".
 Play around with the formatting options under Element Properties.
 Try to create appropriate scale bar formatting.
 Add a scale bar to the small map as well – click on the small map under "Elements" and add the scale bar via "Arrangement".
     - Finally, the map needs a north arrow.
 Select the "Add picture" function via "Arrangement" and open a small frame.
 Under "Element properties" open the "Browse directories" tab – select a discreet north arrow.
     - Finally, we must indicate the sources used.
 To do this, create a label field again and add the source reference "Source: Data from the University of Regensburg".
-- You can export your map via the menu bar under "Composition" (e.g., as a PDF or as a PNG via "Save as raster image").

 ![Alt text](image-6.png)
 ![Alt text](image-7.png)